Blog

 What Causes Tooth Staining

-There are a lot of contributing factors to yellow teeth.
-Many reasons have to do with what you eat.
+There are many contributing factors to yellow teeth, many of which have to do with what you eat.
 These are the top foods and drinks that cause discoloration.

 Red Colored Drinks Like Wine and Cranberry Juice